leowajda/legacy-eureka/README.md

 A repository containing [Java](https://www.java.com/en/), [Scala](https://scala-lang.org/) & [Python](https://www.python.org/) solutions for problems regarding algorithms and data structures!
 The projects are shipped with a testing environment for learning and experimenting.\
 Download all the repositories by running `git clone --recurse-submodules https://github.com/leowajda/eurek.git`.
-Installation instructions can be found in the project's documentation.
+Installation instructions can be found in the submodules' documentation.

 ## :pencil2: Index